This is a practical course designed for anyone who is interested in medical science.

 The course gives you the opportunity to study a number of specialist units including:

 - Practical Scientific Procedures and Techniques

 - Laboratory Techniques and their Application

 - Diseases and infections

 Teaching will include a mix of theory and practical sessions.

-The majority of assessment is achieved through assignments (including essays, practical reports, posters and oral presentations).
+The majority of assessment is achieved through assignments (including essays, practical reports, posters and oral presentations) and there are two exams and two externally assessed units.
 Class tests may also occasionally be used.
 Learners should expect 3-5 assignments per unit.

 5 GCSEs Grade 4 or above (old grade C) with English, Maths and Science.